duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 ### Flying

-The unit can move anywhere on the battlefield.
+The unit can move to any non-occupied tile on the battlefield.
 Being fully surrounded doesn't prevent movement.

 ### Ranged